Are you looking for the best SMTP service providers?

 Because SMTP relay is the core focus of their business, they offer one of the best deliverability with high email volumes.

-You get full reports on number of sends and views.
-Their domain reputation management features help ensure that your email always land in user’s inbox.
+You get full reports on the number of sends, views, bounce rates, clicks, etc. Their domain reputation management features help ensure that your email always lands in the user’s inbox.

-Sendinblue has a highly extensible API and SMTP relay service which instantly improves your email delivery for transactional emails.
+Brevo has a highly extensible email API and SMTP relay service which instantly improves your email delivery for transactional emails.

-Pricing: Sendinblue has a forever free plan with 300 emails per day.
-Their paid plans start from $25 per month with 40,000 emails per month and no daily sending limits.
+Pricing: Brevo has a forever free plan with 300 emails per day.
+Their paid plans start from $25 per month with 20,000 emails per month and no daily email sending limits.

 It is designed for developers and lacks some of the beginner-friendly features of other SMTP providers on the list.

-Pricing: Mailgun offers a ‘pay as you go’ plan with first 10,000 emails free.
-The free plan is more than enough for small websites.
+Pricing: Mailgun offers a ‘pay as you go’ plan with the first 5,000 emails free for the first month.
 Their paid plans are fairly competitive in the market.
-However if you want a dedicated IP and improved deliverability, then it starts at $79 per month with 1 dedicated IP address.
+However, if you want a dedicated IP and improved deliverability, then it starts at $80 per month with 1 dedicated IP address.

 SendGrid is a powerful cloud-based SMTP email service provider that allows you to send mass emails without managing an SMTP server.
 It offers higher scalability with a powerful set of features.

-Their SMTP relay is easy to setup and works with any WordPress site.
-It includes delivery optimization tools, email analytics, email templates with a simple email editor, and integrations with third-party apps and services.
+Their SMTP relay is easy to set up and works with any WordPress site.
+It includes email address validation, delivery optimization tools, email analytics, email templates with a simple email editor, and integrations with third-party apps and services.

 If deliverability is your main concern, then SendGrid offers great tools to further improve email delivery including dedicated IP addresses and domain name authentication tools.

-Pricing: They offer a free plan with first 40,000 emails free and then 100 emails per day.
-Their paid plans start at $14.95 per month.
+Pricing: They offer a free plan with 100 emails per day.
+Paid plans start at $19.95 per month.

 AWS or Amazon Web Services is the industry leader in cloud computing infrastructure.
 They also offer Amazon SES or Amazon Simple Email Service as an add-on to their web services.